FYI "Gotta Kick It Up Fans:" It Hasn’t Aged Well

 Imagine, for a second, that it’s summer 2002.
-Social media as we know it doesn’t exist yet, so naturally, in between mall hangs and chatting with friends (via AIM or your family’s household landline), you plop onto your neon-hued inflatable chair, grab some ‘00s-era snacks (Pop-Tarts and Trix yogurt, anyone?), and press play on your favorite network: the Disney Channel.
+Social media as we know it doesn’t exist yet, so naturally, in between shopping centre hangs and chatting with friends (via your family’s household landline), you plop onto your neon-hued inflatable chair, grab some ‘00s-era snacks (Pop-Tarts and Trix yogurt, anyone?), and press play on your favourite network: the Disney Channel.

 Although the Disney Channel has been around since 1983, in the early 2000s, it was arguably in its heyday, releasing a string of TV series and original movies that are now cherished classics for many millennials.
 For countless Latine kids of the ‘90s and 2000s, one such classic is "Gotta Kick It Up!," which premiered 20 years ago on July 26, 2002.